imjoy-team/ImJoy/docs/tutorials.md

 [>>>Full plugin source code](https://gist.github.com/oeway/5edb106eb9360405412bba8ebd2dbeb5/cfbf85f629c3e2258d5be27e295dd438f7f477ff)

 ### Get user input and show traininig progress
 You can use [`api.prompt`](https://imjoy.io/docs/#/api?id=apiprompt) function to get user input, for example to specify how many epochs.
-Similary to [`api.alert`](https://imjoy.io/docs/#/api?id=apialert) function, [`api.showProgress`](https://imjoy.io/docs/#/api?id=apishowprogress) and [`api.showStatus`](https://imjoy.io/docs/#/api?id=apishowstatus) function can be used to show the current training progress.
+Similar to [`api.alert`](https://imjoy.io/docs/#/api?id=apialert) function, [`api.showProgress`](https://imjoy.io/docs/#/api?id=apishowprogress) and [`api.showStatus`](https://imjoy.io/docs/#/api?id=apishowstatus) function can be used to show the current training progress.

 Importantly, all the api functions are [`async function`](https://imjoy.io/docs/#/api?id=asynchronous-programming), which means the returned value is not the actual results, but a special object called `Promise` or `Future`, we need to explicitly wait for it to get the value.
-In Python, we can easily use async functions with a built-in libriary called `asyncio` (only available in Python 3) according to the following steps:
+In Python, we can easily use async functions with a built-in library called `asyncio` (only available in Python 3) according to the following steps:

  1. `import asyncio`
  2. add `async` to any function which you want to call async functions, for example if you want to call `api.prompt` inside `run`, then you need to add `async` before `def run`, i.e.: `async def run(self, ctx):`
- 3. add `await` before the acutal async function you want to call and you can get the actuall value.
+ 3. add `await` before the async function you want to call and you can get the actual value.
 For example, if you want to get the user input, you need to call `result = await api.prompt('How many epochs do you want to train')`.

  **This means you can only use `await` inside a function defined with `async`.**
  **`await` can be ignored if we don't want to wait for the execution or the result, e.g. api.alert('hello'), `await` is optional**